Depth and Breadth

 One of the key strengths of the SIGTech platform is its comprehensive support for options, both vanilla and exotic.

-Common option strategies such as straddles, strangles, butterflies can be quickly constructed in just a few lines of code.
+Common options strategies such as straddles, strangles, butterflies can be quickly constructed in just a few lines of code.
 Users can then easily calculate and visualise the greeks over time.

 The example below builds a USD-denominated EURUSD 3-month FX straddle at 35 delta, sized to target 500 vega and rolled every three months.